- Prostate Adenocarcinoma

 However, some retrospective series from US-based centers have suggested a potential survival benefit in men who underwent radical prostatectomy despite the identification of regional lymph node micrometastases.
 Therefore, performing a completion prostatectomy in such cases appears to be a reasonable approach.

 Studies investigating the benefit of ADT monotherapy in men with positive pelvic lymph nodes have revealed mixed findings.
-In a small ECOG trial, men who had regional nodal metastases discovered during radical prostatectomy were randomly assigned to receive immediate post-operative ADT or to be followed until clinical disease progression.
+In a small Eastern Cooperative Oncology Group (ECOG) trial, men who had regional nodal metastases discovered during radical prostatectomy were randomly assigned to receive immediate post-operative ADT or to be followed until clinical disease progression.

 At a median follow-up of 11.9 years, those receiving immediate ADT demonstrated a significant improvement in overall survival.
 However, the results of this trial have been called into question, and a meta-analysis conducted by ASCO resulted in a recommendation against immediate ADT for men with pelvic lymphadenopathy.
 More recently, a non-randomized observational study failed to show a survival benefit of early ADT compared to observation in men with node-positive prostate cancer.